minh2134/memecoin-extraordinaire/README.md

 *server* is for a go backend server, assignment 2.
 Currently extremely barebone and unusable.

+# External build dependencies
+You will need to have:
+- gcc
+- go
+- yarn

 # Start the backend
 ```
 cd server